+Cllr.
+MAMANYOHA T.D

+MAYOR

-Clir.
-MAMANYOHA T.D MAYOR EXECUTIVE SUMMARY
+EXECUTIVE SUMMARY

-Legislative framework and Section 25 of the municipal systems Act makes it mandatory for the municipalities to embark in a process of developing an Integrated Development Plan that must be aligned with the term of office of the council.
+Legislative framework makes it mandatory for the municipalities to embark in a process of developing an Integrated Development Plan that must be aligned with the term of office of the council.
 To ensure responsiveness of the municipality to the needs that are articulated and prioritized by the people themselves, the IDP is reviewed on an annual basis.

-The 2023 IDP review is conducted in line with the MTREF and also respond to the material changes happening in the society.
-The IDP encompasses the analysis phase which depicts the current state of socio-economic circumstances of the municipality and phase determines the strategies that need to be developed to cater for the needs of the municipality.
+The review is conducted in line with the MTREF.
+The IDP encompasses the analysis phase which depicts the current state of socio-economic circumstances of the municipality.
+The analysis phase determines the strategies that need to be developed to cater for the needs of the municipality.

-The structures that have been put in place prioritize projects that are espoused in the IDP as informed by people's priorities and to deliver quality services as enshrined in the mission of the municipality.
+The structures that have been put in place prioritize projects that are espoused in the IDP as informed by people's priorities.

-It is the prerogative of the municipality to implement projects budgeted for in the 2023/2024 and ensuing financial years.
+It is the prerogative of the municipality to implement projects budgeted for in the 2022/2023 and ensuing financial years.
 The council must account to the community on successes and failures on implementing the SDBIP through the appropriate structures and mechanisms that have been put in place to ensure fulfillment of the constitutional mandate.

-LEKHOTA M.P
+MANKGABE M.F

-ACTING MUNICIPAL MANAGER
+MUNICIPAL MANAGER